SwatPhonLab/ultrapolaRplot/README.md

 ### Installing from CRAN

 Most users will want to install ultrapolaRplot this way.
-Currently the library is not in CRAN, but submission is planned.
+Currently the library is not in CRAN, but has been submitted and is under review.

 ### Installing from source